im41n/CodeAlpha_NetworkSniffer/README.md

-# codeAlpha - Network Sniffer (Tâche 1)
+# CodeAlpha - Network Sniffer
-Ce projet est un sniffer réseau développé avec Python et la bibliothèque Scapy.
-Il s'inscrit dans le cadre du stage de cybersécurité chez CodeAlpha.

-Il permet de :
-- Capturer des paquets réseau en temps réel
+This project is a simple **network sniffer** developed in Python using the **Scapy** library.
+It was created as part of a cybersecurity internship with **CodeAlpha**.

+The program allows you to:
+- Capture live network packets in real time
-- Afficher les adresses IP source et destination
+- Display source and destination IP addresses
-- Identifier le protocole utilisé (TCP/UDP)
+- Identify the protocol used (TCP/UDP)
-- Afficher les ports utilisés
+- Show source and destination ports
-- Lire le contenu du paquet (payload) si lisible
+- Read the packet content (payload), if available

-## Technologies utilisées
+## Technologies Used
 - Python 3.12
-- Scapy (`pip install scapy`)
+- Scapy
-- Npcap (pour le sniffing réel sur Windows)
+- Npcap (for real packet sniffing on Windows)

-## Utilisation
+## How to Use
-1. Ouvrir PowerShell **en mode administrateur**
-2. Aller dans le dossier du script
-3. Lancer :
+1. Open **PowerShell as Administrator**
+2. Navigate to the folder containing the script
-python task1.py
+3. Run the script with: python task1.py